vikranthkongara/intro-to-declarative-pipeline/Exercise-01.md

 ## Parameters

-In **Exercise 1.5** we will alter our pipeline to accept external input in the form of a Parameter.
+In this exercise we will alter our pipeline to accept external input in the form of a Parameter.

 1. At the top of your pipeline insert the following block of code between the ```environment``` and ```stages``` blocks: